Rules and Regulations

 • 34 credits by the end of the fourth year.

 A financial aid recipient who currently is making satisfactory academic progress can enroll for less than 4.25 credits in a given semester without jeopardizing aid eligibility for that semester as long as the student enrolls for a minimum of 3.5 credits.
-An aid recipient enrolling in fewer than 3.5 credits will jeopardize eligibility for federal and state grants, Mills scholarship funds and possibly loan funds; therefore, students giving any consideration to enrolling in fewer than 3.5 credits must submit a written explanation of their circumstances to the M Center and should meet with a financial aid staff member to ensure that they understand how their aid eligibility would be affected.
+An aid recipient enrolling in fewer than 3.5 credits will jeopardize eligibility for federal and state grants, Mills scholarship and grant funds, and possibly loan funds; therefore, students giving any consideration to enrolling in fewer than 3.5 credits must submit a written explanation of their circumstances to the M Center and should meet with a financial aid staff member to ensure that they understand how their aid eligibility would be affected.

 To be making satisfactory academic progress for financial aid, a student must have completed a minimum number of credits by the end of each semester.
 The total number of credits includes any transfer credits accepted by Mills.
 Accordingly, students must meet the following credit benchmarks to remain in good academic standing for financial aid purposes.